Inner mitochondrial membrane: Cristae

 For typical liver mitochondria, the area of the inner membrane is about 5 times as large as the outer membrane due to cristae.
 This ratio is variable and mitochondria from cells that have a greater demand for ATP, such as muscle cells, contain even more cristae.
 Cristae membranes are studded on the matrix side with small round protein complexes known as F_{1} particles, the site of proton-gradient driven ATP synthesis.
 Cristae affect overall chemiosmotic function of mitochondria.

 Cristae junctions

 Cristae and the inner boundary membranes are separated by junctions.
 The end of cristae are partially closed by transmembrane protein complexes that bind head to head and link opposing crista membranes in a bottleneck-like fashion.
+This is because the abundance of hydrophobic cardiolipin introduces tension in the membrane, causing curvature.
 For example, deletion of the junction protein IMMT leads to a reduced inner membrane potential and impaired growth and to dramatically aberrant inner membrane structures which form concentric stacks instead of the typical invaginations.

+Cristae junctions are stabilized by OPA1 by OMA1.